 - Non-steroidal anti-inflammatory medications, such as aspirin, ibuprofen, and naproxen

 If you take blood thinners, either your primary care doctor or cardiologist will advise you about stopping these medications before surgery.
 Additionally, certain types of rheumatoid arthritis medication may need to be stopped for a period of time.

 Making simple changes in your home before surgery can make your recovery period easier.

 For the first several weeks after your surgery, it will be hard to reach high shelves and cupboards.
-Before your surgery, be sure to go through your home and place any items you may need afterwards on low shelves.
+Before your surgery, go through your home and place any items you may need afterward on low shelves.